harness/developer-hub/docs/feature-flags/2-ff-using-flags/5-manage-featureflags-in-git-repos.md

 If you turn the toggle on again, your Flags will sync with Git again right away.

 :::note
- The Auto-commit to selected branch toggle will be the same status as before you turned off synching with Git.
+ The Auto-commit to the selected branch toggle will be the same status as before you turned off synching with Git.
 :::

 When syncing is off, the branch icon is a red warning circle: